 A graduate of Florida State University, Lauren Wood Weaver holds a bachelor’s degree in International Affairs.
 She joined the dark ride company in 2008 as a member of Sally’s business development team.
 Now, she oversees Sally's marketing and communications team.
 She also acts as Sally's trade show coordinator, organizing the company’s expo presence internationally.
 She currently serves as the chair of the IAAPA Service Award Committee and was recently recognized by IAAPA as a Certified Attractions Leader.

-As the Controller at Sally Corp., Victoria manages the company's financial statements, general ledger, cost accounting, payroll, accounts payable, accounts receivable, budgeting, taxes and insurance, as well as various special analyses.
+Victoria manages the company's financial statements, general ledger, cost accounting, payroll, accounts payable, accounts receivable, budgeting, taxes and insurance, as well as various special analyses.
 She is also responsible for all human resources, benefits, and compliance within.
 She brings 20 years of experience in accounting/finance and operations, and has a demonstrated history in a wide variety of industries.
-A successful manager and team player, Victoria brings a track record of working with and building highly productive and efficient teams.
+As a successful manager and team player, Victoria brings a track record of working with and building highly productive and efficient teams.

 Prior to joining Sally, Victoria spent her career as the Corporate Financial Controller at nationally focused technology companies such as Ezassi, Inc, OnSite-Physio, and InHouse, Inc. Vicki, as we like to call her, is a transplant from Long Island, where she grew up.
 She has a Bachelor of Science in Organizational management / accounting from St. Johns River State College.